 #5.
 Mentoring Others in Early Recovery

 Finally, individuals can discover meaning-making in sobriety by mentoring others in early recovery.
 Many find that addiction recovery is the hardest journey of their lives.
-This experience in and of itself can encourage those in recovery to support those who may not yet see the light at the end of the tunnel.
+This experience can encourage those in recovery to support those who may not yet see the light at the end of the tunnel.
 Becoming a mentor who gives back to the recovery and treatment community can certainly further one’s healing journey.